JustTheWord/todo-list/README.md

 ### Deployment and initialization

-All deployment information can be found separately [here](https://github.com/JustTheWord/todo-list-iac/tree/main)
+All deployment information can be found separately in [todo-list-iac](https://github.com/JustTheWord/todo-list-iac/tree/main)